hhhhmmmmm02/capture-the-flag-for-pyhop/README.md

 maxTurns = 100            ## currently set to 100 turns

-Call one of the following if training (learning) or just planning
+Call one of the following if training (learning) or just planning:

-### CTFtraining(state)  ### this option in case someone wants to create an aiPlayer that learns.
+CTFtraining(state)  ### this option in case someone wants to create an aiPlayer that learns.
 Annotated with locations to add own methods
 CTFplanning(state)      ### by default is doing (HTN) planning